gets the job done

 I feel somewhat philanthropic when working with Sellers to bring their property to market.
 I feel a duty to tell them what they need to hear, not what they want to hear.
 I will customize our approach according to your priorities to get the price you want when you want it.

-I feel it is important to help prospective buyers, as well as my fellow Realtors, to ponder and remember your property accurately, to help them grow enthralled with it.
-Therefore I prepare property-specific websites with “sticky” content to use as a reference piece with interactive floor plans, video, and spherical tours to keep them digging deeper into how your property could be just what they are hunting for.
+I feel it is essential to help prospective buyers and my fellow Realtors ponder and remember your property accurately to help them grow enthralled with it.
+Therefore I prepare property-specific websites with “sticky” content to use as a reference piece with videos, 3-D Matterport tours, and interactive floor plans to keep them digging deeper into how your property could be just what they are hunting for.
 Peruse the sites listed in my showcase of Yvette’s Listings Beyond the MLS, then call me to learn how their design can make a difference in selling your Tahoe home for top dollar.
 (775)298-1599 or (530)574-4663

 Sotheby’s International Realty has developed into the world’s premier luxury residential real estate brokerage offering tremendous advantages.
 With expertise on the local level and our access to important international markets, we ensure that the homes we represent receive the far-reaching exposure they deserve.

 When your home is represented by the Sierra Sotheby’s International Realty® brand, it benefits from the worldwide recognition and prestige of the Sotheby’s name and gains exclusive access to a highly qualified global clientele.
 See below how the Sotheby’s International Realty brand is successfully connecting homes with buyers worldwide.